KacperBazan/stronghold-calculator/README.md

 2. Unzip the zip file.
 3. Locate the `src` folder.
 4. Locate the `stronghold_calc.cpp` and the `stronghold_highroll_calc` files.
-5. Open the files in your respective IDE.
+5. Open the files in your respective IDE and build them into their respective executables.
-6. If you want to output the data into a specific file, change the `.txt` file name in the `writeToFile()` method in `main()`.
-7. Otherwise, build and run the executable.
-You may change the following variables to refine your search: `STARTDIST`, `MAXDIST`, `NUM_SH`, `RES_WIDTH`, `RES_THETA`, and `THRESHOLD`.
+6. You may change the following variables to refine your search: `STARTDIST`, `MAXDIST`, `NUM_SH`, `RES_WIDTH`, `RES_THETA`, and `THRESHOLD`.
-8. Results should be printed in the desired `.txt` file and can be output into any data handling program.
+7. Results should be printed in the desired `.txt` file and can be output into any data handling program.

 ## Licensing
 *Copyright © 2020 Kacper Bazan* - Email: **bazankacper25@gmail.com**